 The Integrated Rating (IR) course is an entry-level qualification to equip new entrants into the maritime industry with practical skills and knowledge in general shipboard operations of merchant ships.
 This course is the AMSA approved pre-sea training course required (along with the AMSA required sea service) for issuance of the AMSA Integrated Rating Certificate of Proficiency.
 Integrated ratings steer a vessel under the direction of the officer of the watch and work in the engine room under the direction of engineering officers.

-- assisting with cargo operations
+- assist with cargo operations

-- conducting engine and navigational watches
+- conduct engine and navigational watches

-- assisting in berthing and unberthing
+- assist in berthing and unberthing

-- general servicing and maintenance of the ship and its machinery.
+- general servicing and maintenance of the ship and its machinery

 - maintain cleanliness of decks and structures

 - steering the ship under supervision

 In addition to successful completion of the Certificate III in Maritime Operations (Integrated Rating), the Australian Maritime Safety Authority (AMSA) requires students to successfully complete each of the following to be issued with a new certificate of competency:

 - Meet medical requirements

 - Completed qualifying sea service time, refer to AMSA requirements for more details